 Rewards Details: Cardholders earn two points per dollar spent at the Nordstrom brands, but since this is a Visa card, you can use it anywhere the network is accepted, and you’ll get one point per dollar on those purchases.
 All the other cardholder benefits we previously mentioned apply.

-Signup Bonus: That’s the same, too — a $40 Nordstrom Note if you spend $100 at those retailers the day you’re approved.
+Signup Bonus: That’s the same, too — a $40 Nordstrom Note when you make any purchase at Nordstrom on your new card the day you’re approved.

 Annual Fee: $0

 APR: Variable 12.90% to 24.90% for Nordstrom purchases, depending on creditworthiness; variable 16.90% to 24.90% on non-Nordstrom purchases, depending on creditworthiness